IcelabsAI/StableSpeech/README.md

 - **Highlight Spoken Text:** Implement a feature that highlights the text being spoken.

 ## Contributions
-We welcome contributions from the community to enhance the functionality Stable Speech.
+We welcome contributions from the community to enhance the functionality of Stable Speech.

 ## License
 MIT License